intel/media-delivery/doc/docker.rst

 Templates Parameters
 --------------------

-It is possible to customize dockerfile setup passing some parameters during Dockerfile generation from templates.
+It is possible to customize dockerfile setup by passing parameters during Dockerfile generation from templates.

 DEVEL